-When I first designed the front garden, I searched for plants that were deer resistant and attracted both butterflies and hummingbirds.
-It was also important that flowers had long bloom times or could achieve a second bloom.
-Additionally, I sought low maintenance plants that provided color and texture to the beds.
+When I first designed the front yard cottage garden, I searched for plants that were hardy to my hardiness zone, resistant to deer, and attracted both butterflies and hummingbirds.

 It is a long and ever-changing process because some plants do well, some don’t, some take over, some disappear and part of the fun of gardening is learning what works and watching it evolve over time.

 At any rate, I hope you enjoy this week’s garden tour.

 It is a full shade garden and houses my Ferns, Bleeding Hearts, Rhododendrum, Oak Leaf Hydrangea, Maple Tree that I grew from a sapling, Hostas, Geraniums, Lily-of-the-Valley, Astilbes, Hakonechloa (ornamental grass), and Solomon’s Seal.

 In case you missed few tours or want to see how much the garden has changed, you can see it here Week 1 and Week 2.

 I would love to hear what you think!
 Please leave your ideas, comments & more below or contact me here.
-Be sure to find me @bricksnblooms on Pinterest,Facebook and Instagram!